Ben-physics-dotcom/Internships/README.md

 ### How the plots are saved in the Notebooks

-`plt.savefig('filename.png',dpi=600,transparent=True)`: You should name your plot with a specific name, so if you read the filename you know which plot it is.
+`plt.savefig('filename.png',dpi=600,transparent=True,bbox_inches='tight')`: You should name your plot with a specific name, so if you read the filename you know which plot it is.
 With the `dpi` you choose the resolution of your saved plot.
 With transparent equal to `True` you make your plot transparent.
 That feature is great, if you would make a presentation you can see the background through your plot.
+The `bbox_inches='tight'` is for the case that the axes labels or the legend would not be cut during the saving function of `matplotlib`.

 ## GPR 1